zizou-crypto/Marketing-Campaign/README.md

    - Profits: Total sales - Ad spend
    - ROAS = Total sales/ Ad spend
    - ROI = Total conversion rate - Spend)/spend * 100
+   New table was created for Date table and Measure tables to calculate the percentage change of each KPI per previous month.
    ### KPIs
-   Total sales; 1,730,000 was the total revenue generated from the campaign Profits; The profit made from the whole campaign was 1,570,000 ROAS (Return on Ad spend); per ad spent 10.61 was made ROI (return on investment); per the amount spent on campaigns 960.77 was made.
+   - Total sales; 1,730,000 was the total revenue generated from the campaign
+   - Profits; The profit made from the whole campaign was 1,570,000
+   - ROAS (Return on Ad spend); per ad spent 10.61 was made
+   - ROI (return on investment); per the amount spent on campaigns 960.77 was made.
-   Impressions; The total number of times the ad was seen was 14,650,000 conversion rate; the rate was at 22.17 total clicks; 181,590 was the total number of times the ads was clicked on.
+   - Impressions; The total number of times the ad was seen was 14,650,000
+   - conversion rate; the rate was at 22.17
+   - total clicks; 181,590 was the total number of times the ads was clicked on.
    ## Exploratory Data analysis
    The datasets includes essential metrics for different campaigns such as campaign period, cities, devices, channels, click through rate, cost per click, ad, impression and engagement metrics such as shares, likes, and comments.
 The goal of EDA is to uncover important patterns